 Eclipse of Man: Human Extinction and the Meaning of Progress, by Charles T Rubin:

 The political philosopher Rubin’s book explores the roots of our desire to use technology to alter the human condition.
-This urge has aided humans greatly in the past, but Rubin believes that technologically-minded idealists regard humanity as a problem.
+This urge has aided humans greatly in the past, but Rubin believes that technologically minded idealists think of humanity itself as a problem.
 This is a mistake, he believes, and allowing machines to make our decisions is problematic.
-Instead of improving us, our technology might supplant us; it would be like a hostile alien invader.
+Instead of improving us, our technology might supplant us.
+It will act like a hostile alien invader.

 Smarter Than Us: The Rise of Machine Intelligence, by Stuart Armstrong:

-Armstrong is a fellow of the Future of Humanity Institute at Oxford who has thought hard about how superintelligence could be made to be “friendly.”
+Armstrong is a fellow of the Future of Humanity Institute at Oxford who has thought hard about how superintelligence could be made “friendly.”
 He argues that it would be difficult to communicate with alien beings that have computer minds.
-We might ask it to rid the planet of violence, and it would rid the planet of us!
-The point is that values are hard to explain, since they are based on, among other things, common sense and unstated assumptions.
+We might ask them to rid the planet of violence, and they would rid the planet of us!
+The point is that values are hard to explain since they are based on, among other things, common sense and unstated assumptions.
 To turn those values into programming code would be extraordinarily challenging, and to avoid catastrophe, we could not make mistakes.

 In Our Own Image: Will Artificial Intelligence Save or Destroy Us?, by George Zarkadakis:

-Most of our ideas about what it would be like to live with superintelligences comes from science fiction, says the AI researcher George Zarkadakis.
-There can be little doubt that science fiction stories and metaphors have influenced us.
-As a result, we tend to anthropomorphize in order to make sense of our technology.
-We imagine robots like Schwarzenegger’s Terminator; we imagine robots and superintelligences with human qualities.
-But intelligence machines won’t be human, they will not share our evolutionary history, they will not have brains like ours.
-So who knows their goals and values; who knows how they will regard humans.
-Perhaps they will have no need for us.
+Most of our ideas about what it would be like to live with superintelligences comes from science fiction, says AI researcher George Zarkadakis.
+There is little doubt that science fiction stories and metaphors influence us, and as a result, we tend to anthropomorphize in order to make sense of our technology.
+We imagine robots like Schwarzenegger’s Terminator; we imagine them with human qualities.
+But intelligence machines won’t be human, they will not share our evolutionary history, or have brains like ours.
+So who knows their goals and value, or how they will regard humans.
+Perhaps they won’t need us.

 All these books worry that intelligent machines might destroy us, even if only inadvertently.
-Moreover, many AI researchers aren’t even concerned about the problem of creating friendly AIs.
-In fact, a large part of AI research is dedicated to developing robots for war—to developing unfriendly AI.
-Surely things might go wrong if we create mostly machines that kill humans.
-All of these authors believe that we should be worried.
+Another problem is that many AI researchers aren’t trying to create friendly AIs, instead developing robots for war—unfriendly AI.
+Surely things might go wrong if we create machines that kill humans.
+Thus all of these authors believe that we should be worried.